Masala (2005 film)

 Masala is a 2005 Indian Kannada-language crime drama film written and directed by Dayal Padmanabhan.
-The film was produced by K. C. N. Chandrashekar, S. Doreraj, R. Venkatadri, R. Ravindran, Elengovan, N. Kumar and M. Manjunath Gowda under the banner Rainbow Talkies.
-It features Sunil Raoh and Radhika in the lead.
-The supporting cast includes Vishal Hegde, Suja, Nagashekar and Sandhya.
+The film was produced by K. C. N. Chandrashekar, S. Doreraj, R. Venkatadr, R. Ravindr, Elengovan, N. Kumar, and M. Manjunath Gowda under the banner Rainbow Talkies.
+It stars Sunil Raoh and Radhika in the lead roles.
+The supporting cast includes Vishal Hegde, Suja, Nagashekar, and Sandhya.
 The score and soundtrack for the film was by Sadhu Kokila.
-The film was a box office failure.
+The film underperformed at the box office.